-This is the solution — minimal work, time, and guaranteed to calm that 3-year-old dinner monster.
+This solution is minimal work and time and is guaranteed to calm that 3-year-old dinner monster.
 You have steak, and they have healthy chicken tenders.

 A solid 4 for the adult but a 5 for little ones.

-Chicken tenders are the chicken equivalent of a beef or pork tenderloin.
+Chicken tenders are chicken tenderloins, the equivalent of a beef or pork tenderloin.
 So moist and tender if done right.

 I like to cut the tendon that is attached to the meat off.
 You can't chew it, and the kids tend not to like it there.

-A grill surface thermometer will help you a lot to be a better griller.
-Please see A Beginners Guide to Grill Temperature on a Gas Grill.
+A grill surface thermometer will help you become a better griller.
+Please see A Beginners Guide to Grill Temperature on a Gas Grill for more information on controlling your grill temperature.

 📖Kid-Friendly Chicken Recipes